-Many Aboriginal people have expressed discomfort with the idea of registering specific point data onto the database, particularly those point data related to sacred or otherwise sensitive heritage places.
-As a consequence, many cultural heritage places are not listed on the database and it is therefore inaccurate as a definitive list of known sites.
+Many Traditional Owners are uncomfortable with registering specific point data, in relation to sacred or sensitive heritage places.
+Many cultural heritage places, therefore, are not listed on the database.

-An alternative to enforcing the registration of point data on the database would be to allow Aboriginal Parties and/or other appropriate Aboriginal peoples to decide on whether to register a cultural place as point data or a polygon.
-A polygon registration would allow a sensitive area or cultural landscape to be documented, but without specific locational or even informational data about sacred or otherwise sensitive sites and places to be made public.
-The Aboriginal people and Aboriginal Party representatives at the UQ Forum agreed that, with this proviso in place, it may be feasible to make the registration of all cultural heritage places - documented as part of agreements, CHSs and CHMPs - mandatory.
+An alternative to enforcing the registration of point data would be to allow Aboriginal Parties and/or other culturally knowledgeable Aboriginal people to decide to register a cultural place as a polygon.
+This would allow a sensitive area or landscape to be documented, but without specific locational or even informational data to be made public.
+The Aboriginal people with whom we spoke in the development of this submission agreed that with this approach it may be feasible to make the registration of all cultural heritage places - documented as part of agreements, CHSs and CHMPs - mandatory.